AliWisam/Marketplace_research/LarvaLabs.md

 Larva Labs is a New York-based mobile software firm.
 They create apps for iOS and Android smartphones.
 Some of their products’ highlights include the number one paid game on Android, RetroDefense, and a picture manipulation app in the top 50 on iPhone, PhotoTwist.

-Two of the most popular projects of Larva Labs besides CryptoPunks are Autoglyphs and Meebits
+Two of the most popular projects of Larva Labs besides CryptoPunks are Autoglyphs and Meebits.
+CryptoPunks is one of the first Ethereum-based non-fungible tokens.
+These are algorithmically generated unique digital works of art of 24×24 pixel size.
+There are only 10,000 unique CryptoPunks.
+Most of the punks are human characters, i.e., 6039 are males and 3840 are females NFTs.
+Some special categories like Zombie (88), Ape (24), and Alien (9) are also present.
+Each of these punks has its page that contains the details about its features, owner, availability status, and transaction history.

 ---